 With congressional elections approaching in November, Trump is under mounting political pressure to secure an agreement that would reopen the Strait of Hormuz, a vital chokepoint for global oil supplies.
 The president’s approval rating has dropped sharply amid elevated gas prices.

 Vice President JD Vance adopted a more cautious tone Tuesday, saying both Washington and Tehran had achieved significant progress and neither wanted the military campaign to resume.
-Vance noted the challenges of negotiating with Iran’s divided leadership and emphasized that one goal of Trump’s approach is stopping a nuclear arms race from engulfing the region.
+Vance noted the challenges of negotiating with Iran’s divided leadership and emphasized that one goal of Trump’s approach is to stop a nuclear arms race from engulfing the region.

 Defense Secretary Pete Hegseth and Joint Chiefs of Staff Chairman Dan Caine have repeated warnings that Iran will face a decisive military response if negotiations fail.
 The world now watches and waits to see whether Trump will strike a deal or pull the trigger.